mosheeven/yaml-extractor/README.md

     - Go over jenkinsFiles/manual_steps.md

 ## Test web-api
-I will use postman for api request.
+Using Postman for api request.
 1. Make POST request to "http://yaml-extract.test.localdev.me:8080//api/yaml_extract"
 2. In the body of the request pass:
 ```bash